 IMMEDIATE SUPERVISOR Information Security Officer (ISO)

-The Electronic Information Regulatory Compliance Specialist reviews and evaluates information security compliance issues/concerns within the Missouri State University system, ensures that the University is in compliance with the information security rules and regulations of regulatory agencies, and that University practices meet the standards set by the University in relation to state and federal compliance issues.
-Under the direction of the Information Security Officer, the Regulatory Compliance Specialist ensures that all information security-related governmental regulations are properly implemented, provides technical assistance to University units in that implementation, and participates in security awareness activities by speaking to groups and producing awareness materials
+The Information Security Analyst reviews and evaluates information security compliance issues/concerns within the Missouri State University system, ensures that the University is in compliance with the information security rules and regulations of regulatory agencies, and that University practices meet the standards set by the University in relation to state and federal compliance issues.
+Under the direction of the Information Security Officer, the Information Security Analyst ensures that all information security-related governmental regulations are properly implemented, provides technical assistance to University units in that implementation, and participates in security awareness activities by speaking to groups and producing awareness materials.

 MINIMUM ACCEPTABLE QUALIFICATIONS

 Education: A Bachelor’s degree or an equivalent combination of education and experience is required; a Bachelor’s degree in a computer-related field is preferred.

 Experience: Five years of varied information technology experience which must include general experience in personal computers and operating systems, server operating systems, network protocols and enterprise architecture, and project management is required.
 Three years of experience in a position requiring familiarity with regulatory compliance practices in a setting such as, but not limited to, healthcare, operational, financial, quality assurance, or human resources is required.